Tag Archive for: Training pass

 Course aims

-Reviewing Mobile Forensic Data is a two-day classroom course designed to teach delegates how to navigate mobile forensic data in MSAB XAMN, Cellebrite Reader and AXIOM Portable Cases.
+Reviewing Mobile Forensic Data is a 2-day classroom course designed to teach delegates how to navigate mobile forensic data in MSAB XAMN, Cellebrite Reader and AXIOM Portable Cases.
 Data is routinely supplied by Digital Forensic Units and external Forensic Service Providers in all 3 formats; each of which brings its own challenges and opportunities.
 Reviewing Mobile Forensic Data aims to teach delegates how to confidently navigate data, and report against it, within all three tools.

-Delegates will learn how to search and filter large extractions to identify and then “tag” relevant items such that they can be reviewed by colleagues.
+Delegates will learn how to search and filter large extractions to identify and then tag relevant items such that they can be reviewed by colleagues.
 Delegates will also gain hands-on experience in producing reports of relevant data for evidential purposes.

 Crucially, delegates will not only learn how to use the relevant software tools, they will gain experience in appropriate note-taking to ensure that an accurate record of any analysis is maintained for disclosure purposes.